icgam/Easify.Templates/README.md

-# Solution templates for .Net Core
+# Solution templates for Easify
-The repository contains the template to generate different solution for .net core base on ICG library

-## Web API
-This template generates the required structure for WebAPI based solution using dotnet cli
+The repository contains the template to generate different solution for based on Easify framework.
+The template generates the required structure for WebAPI based solution using dotnet cli

-### Installation
+## Installation

 To install the template for the dotnet command line use the following command:

-``dotnet new --install "ICG.Template.DotNetCore.WebAPI::*"``
+`dotnet new --install "Easify.API::*"`

 it will add the template in list of available template for cli.

 ### Usage

 To generate a sample project such as ICG.Bloomberg use the following command:

-``dotnet new icgwebapisln -n "ICG.Bloomberg"``
+`dotnet new easify-api -n "Sample.API"`